aws-samples/serverless-patterns/apigw-lambda-sfn-transcribe-translate-polly-sam/README.md

 Follow the steps to test the pattern:

-1. Copy the audio to the S3 bucket from the output of the deployment step.
+1. Copy the audio to the input bucket (available from the output of the cloudformation stack).
     ```bash
+    cd ..
     aws s3 cp audio.ogg s3://{input-bucket-name}
+    ```
+1. Replace the invoker lambda function name from the output of cloudformation.
+    ```bash
+    aws lambda update-function-code \
+    --function-name  {invoker-lambda-function-name} \
+    --zip-file fileb://invoker.zip
     ```
 1. Install the websocket client
     ```bash